Mao (manga): Heian Era Goko Clan

-A cunning metal element user and disciple of the Kou Clan Manor formerly known as Hakubi (白眉).
-He previously fought against Hyakka in the Russo-Japanese War, holding a grudge against him, and has an old alliance with Yurako.
+A cunning metal element user and disciple of the Goko clan Manor.
+He previously fought in the Russo-Japanese War under the name Captain Shirasu (白洲), where he had an encounter with Hyakka.
+He holds a grudge against Hyakka for slicing off his arm and burning his face.
+He has an old alliance with Yurako, and they plan to resurrect the Goko clan together.